jk634/physical-activity-recognition-util/README.md

 ### Data comparision

-DataComparer class preprocesses the activity data before comparison.
+DataCompare class preprocesses the activity data before comparison.
 Then, it compares real-time average accelerations to preprocessed training data to identify the user's performed activity.
 For example:

 ```kotlin